-Wouldn’t it be great if you could order a new mattress over the phone, have it delivered and have a great night sleep for the next 10 years?
+Wouldn’t it be great if you could order a new mattress over the phone, have a delivered and have a great night sleep for the next 10 years?
 Just like ordering a pizza!
 Unfortunately, it is not that easy and sometimes a very confusing and frustrating task, to say the least.

-Research - Do Your Homework First!
+I. Do Your Homework First!